 words requiring a person not to do any act matter or thing ('negative requirement') or otherwise imposing a restriction or prohibition on the development, use or occupation of land include an obligation not to assist, facilitate, encourage, cause, permit or suffer any infringement of the negative requirement, restriction or prohibition.

-PART 1 – Conditionality
+– Conditionality

 The Paying Owners covenant with the County Council as set out in this schedule.